Cadasta/cadasta-docs/en/04-records.md

 To learn more about many of these terms, check out the glossary from [Focus on Land in Africa](http://www.focusonland.com/resources/glossary/#e ).

-### Project & Location Resources {#project-resources}
+### Resources {#project-resources}

 Land rights projects can come with all kinds of documentation - like legal documents, letters, pictures and more.
-Some of that documentation may relate to multiple locations within a project, or to a party or group, or it may just relate to the project in general.
+Some of that documentation may relate to multiple locations within a project, or to one location, or it may just relate to the project in general.

-The Cadasta Platform is set up to handle this kind of complexity, organizing resources into three different types:
+The Cadasta Platform is set up to handle this kind of complexity, organizing resources into two different types:

-* Resources pertaining a specific location,
+* Resources pertaining a specific location, and

-* Resources pertaining to parties and relationships, and

 * Resources pertaining to the project generally.

 ####Adding a New Resources {#adding-new-resource}

-There are a few ways to add a new resource, depending what it pertains to (a location, a relationship, or the project overall).
+There are a couple ways to add a new resource, depending whether it pertains to a location or resource.

-If you're adding a resource related to a specific project location, select the **Resources tab** from the location overview page, and then **Add new resource.**
+If you're adding a **project location resource**, select the **Resources tab** from the location overview page, and then **Add new resource.**

-> Add image

-To add a resource related to a relationship, navigate to the **Relationships tab** and click on the party that the documenation relates to.
-From there, you can click the **Add** button.

 > Add image